 Retire a subnetwork controller asset group and asset type

-The following outlines steps to discontinue use of a specific type of subnetwork controller for a network:
+Complete the following steps to discontinue use of a specific type of subnetwork controller for a network:

 - Use the Modify Subnetwork Controller pane to remove the subnetwork controller.